 The colours on the left-hand side of the shield – gold and green – are indicative of the the health-giving sun and the verdant hills of Kloof respectively.
 The wavy stripes – which are in blue and white – symbolise the water courses and waterfalls.

 The remainder of the shield contains part of the Arms of Richmond, Yorkshire (England).
 It is included as the name of the farm on which Kloof was built was at one time called Richmond (see above).

 The Swan, comprising the crest, is symbolic not only of the other Richmond by the Thames in Surrey (England) but also of the quality of perfection.

-The bulk of the text above has been sourced from: Notes on a History of Kloof.
-Researched and written by Adrian M Rowe (unpublished) and conversations with current and past residents
+The bulk of the text above has been sourced from Notes on a History of Kloof, researched and written by Adrian M Rowe (unpublished).
+Additional information was obtained from conversations with current and past residents.

 Additional Notes: A History of Kloof, Natal by Meridith Mary Shadwell, 1984 Edited and printed in 1996 by Adrian M. Rowe – Kloof Public Library (unpublished)

 For more information on the history of the Upper Highway area, contact the Highway Heritage Society.